Potentially cancer causing agents in Johnson & Johnson products?

 Let’s face it – it’s hard to decipher what’s on the ingredients list of products we buy, so more often than not, most of us don’t take the time to read the label.

-Moreover, if we do bother to read the label, we won’t see the exact keywords to watch out for as they’ll be labelled using scientific names.
+Moreover, if we do bother to read the label, we won’t see the exact keywords to watch out for.
+That’s because they’ll be labelled using scientific names.
 For instance, the word “formaldehyde” is masked under the ingredient name of DMDM hydantoin or bronopol.